threepointone/glamor/README.md

 ---

-(advanced) `keyed(key, style)`
+(experimental!) `keyed(key, style)`

-creates a rule with 'key' as id instead of generating a hash. overwrites said rule when called again with same key
+creates a rule with 'key' as id instead of generating a hash. overwrites said rule when called again with same key.

 ```jsx
 // let's say you render